DEBOJIT4594/M2-EmbSys/README.md

 **DESCRIBTION**
 -
 A projector is an optical gadget that projects a picture (or moving images) onto a surface, usually a projection screen.
+It has various communication interfaces and memory interfaces which are used to

 **HIGH LEVEL REQUIREMENT**
 -